The Care Home Employer Award

 Zahida exemplifies an extraordinary journey—from carer to manager—in a remarkably brief span.
 Her innate compassion is evident in her every action, consistently striving to lead her team in delivering exceptional service.
 Zahida’s dedication to managing her team effectively stands as a testament to her unwavering commitment to providing exemplary care.

 The Home Care Registered Manager Award

-Deborah is an exceptional manager, fostering approachability, camaraderie, and equality among staff and residents.
+Tracy is an exceptional manager, fostering approachability, camaraderie, and equality among staff and residents.
 Her knowledge, compassion, and personal touch truly deserve recognition.

-The Supported Living Manager Award
+Supported Living Manager Award

 The Dignity in Care Award

 Gemma Rastall, The Old Hall

 Exemplifying exceptional dignity-led care, this remarkable winner goes above and beyond, showcasing a willingness to take a service user out in a canoe despite a personal fear of water.
 Their extraordinary commitment truly makes them deserving and wonderful recipients.

 Joanna Disney, Nottingham City Care Partnership

 An absolute delight to interview, she unmistakably embodies the essence of a dignity champion and showcases unparalleled excellence in her role.